JESR555/JESR555/README.md

 🥶One of the craziest stories I have is my social service on my last grade on the university.
 Very complex project in wich I had to learn some new technologies (MERN stack).

-🤖I have been working on AI in my last grade of the career.
+🤖I had been working on AI in my last grade of the career.

 📩I'm open to participate in any project, if u have some ideas or need help with anything, write me asap: jesus_sierra20@hotmail.com